r57zone/DualShock4-emulator/README.md

 3. Unpack and launch "DualShock4 emulator" (**Attention!** It is important to run DS4 emulator before starting PS Plus, if you are using an Xbox controller, so that PS Plus gives priority to the DualShock controller).
 4. Launch "PlayStation Plus", "PS Remote Play", "xCloud", or another application.
 Read the FAQ to set up xCloud.
 5. If necessary, you can invert the axis, change the `InvertX` and `InvertY` parameters to `1` in the "Config.ini" configuration file.
 6. You can also check how the DualShock 4 controller emulation works in the [VSCView](https://github.com/Nielk1/VSCView/releases/) program.
-To emulate from the keyboard and mouse, you also need to change the `ActivateInAnyWindow` parameter to `1` and restart the program.
+7. Study the configuration `Config.ini` and the description below, perhaps something can be configured more conveniently.

 ## FAQ
 **• The program crashes after launch**<br>